artefactory/bytetrack/README.md

 ## ByteTrack License

 ByteTrack is licensed under the MIT License.
-See the [ByteTrack repository](https://github.com/bytedance/ByteTrack) for more information.
+See the [LICENSE](LICENSE) file and the [ByteTrack repository](https://github.com/bytedance/ByteTrack) for more information.

 ### Citation